Skip to main content

 Benchmarks vs jscpd

-Fallow uses a suffix array with LCP for clone detection, avoiding quadratic pairwise comparison.
+Fallow uses a with for clone detection, avoiding quadratic pairwise comparison.

 See also